 - Companies often use multiple job boards to increase their recruitment reach.

-There are thousands of job boards that feature open positions for candidates to consider.
+There are thousands of online job boards that feature open positions for candidates to consider.
 Some focus on jobs in a particular industry (e.g., advertising, government, tech) or cater to a certain talent pool, while others specialize in connecting people to jobs in certain geographical locations.
-The common attribute of job boards is that they allow job seekers to pore over listings that have been posted by employers or recruiters.
-Often companies will post the same position on multiple relevant job boards to increase the odds of finding qualified candidates.
+The common attribute of job boards is that they allow employers to advertise their jobs to people who likely have the skills and qualifications they’re looking for.
+Often, companies will post the same position on multiple relevant job boards to increase the odds of finding qualified candidates.

 Job search engines vs. job boards

-- Indeed is a job search engine, with powerful search tools to help job seekers find exactly the kinds of candidates they’re looking for.
+- Indeed is a job search engine with powerful tools to help employers find exactly the kinds of candidates they’re looking for.
 Employers can post jobs directly on Indeed for additional features.